-For a driver to go from making their motor racing debut to Formula 1 in under four years would suggest that they’re incredibly talented.
+For a driver to go from making their motor racing debut to reaching Formula 1 in under four years would suggest that they’re incredibly talented.
 But that wasn’t the case for businessman Chanoch Nissany, who made his motor racing debut in 2002 at the age of 38.

 He did a few F3000 races later that year (where he was again several seconds off the pace) and another test for Jordan.
 In early 2005 he was then signed as an official tester for Minardi.
-In one particular test at Misano he spun five times in six laps, causing two red flags.
-But hey, at least he was helping to keep the team afloat!
+In one particular test at Misano, he spun five times in six laps, causing two red flags.
+But hey, at least he was helping to keep the team afloat.

 A few laps into his stint Nissany came on the radio to say he was coming in because there was a problem with his car – it had too much grip.
 Too much grip!
 That’s surely the only time in history where a driver has seen that as a bad thing.
 He went back out on track and eventually spun off.
-Apparently he couldn’t remember how to remove the steering wheel, so he stayed sat in the car as he was craned off.
+Apparently, he couldn’t remember how to remove the steering wheel, so he stayed sat in the car as he was craned off.

 “Someone that is as slow as Nissany shouldn’t be in a Formula 1 car.
 He is a big risk out there and he can be a danger to the others.”

-But hey, not many people get to even drive a Formula 1 car, let alone take part in an actual session during an actual Grand Prix weekend.
-It’s easy to laugh at him but let’s be honest – if you had the chance to do what he did, would you really care how slow you were?
-Chanoch Nissany got to realise a dream that millions of us have had.
-And what’s not to admire about that?
+But hey, not many people get to even drive a Formula 1 car, let alone take part in an actual session during an actual grand prix weekend.
+It’s easy to laugh at Nissany but let’s be honest – if you had the opportunity to do what he did, would you really say no out of a fear that you might be a bit slow?